braedon/bottler/README.md

 Why not just use a standard webserver like Nginx?

-Bottler provides strict [security headers](https://securityheaders.com/) out of the box, which you can relax as needed based on the needs of your site.
+Bottler provides strict [security headers](https://securityheaders.com/) out of the box, which you can relax based on the needs of your site.

 It's also designed to be simple to deploy on container services.